-If an owner has sent timely notices but the household does recertify prior to vacating their unit, the vacated unit will not be considered out of compliance.
+If an owner has sent timely notices but the household does recertify prior to vacating their unit, the vacated unit may not be considered out of compliance.
 Owners should keep a record of their attempts to obtain the recertification and the date the tenant actually moved out.
+If a significant amount of time has passed from when the recertification was due and the household's actual move out date, it may be considered noncompliant.